inlivedev/inlive-website/content/blog/14-challenges-in-developing-sfu/index.md

 slug: challenges-in-developing-sfu
 summary: What we learned from developing an SFU, the challenges and how we solve it
 ---
+# Challenges in developing an SFU - Developing a WebRTC SFU - Part 2

 When developing an SFU server there are several things that you need to consider because it will affect how you will deploy and scale it.

 ### Signaling channel